Jefferderp/ScriptRunner/README.md

 This is an unmaintained, customized, unsupported FORK of [ScriptRunner](https://github.com/trichner/ScriptRunner) modified for my personal use.
 There will be more missing features than added ones.
+Also, I don't really know Java (yet).

 For your purposes, I recommend the original repository (linked above).